Table of Contents

 - Ultra-rapid detox.
 This method requires hospitalization as the patient is under a general anesthesia while the opiates are pushed out of their system via an intravenous line in minutes.
 This method carries many health risks and is very expensive.

 Opiate addiction help near me is just a phone call away.
-The Treatment Specialist can assess your specific detox needs and help guide you to a safe, high quality rehab for a rapid recovery.
-Our expert staff works with a large network of detox facilities and inpatient rehabs and will match you with the program that is best suited for your needs.
+The Treatment Specialist will connect you with a treatment center will help guide you to receive recovery.
 For a free assessment and insurance check, call us today at (866) 644-7911